About the MA Opera Making & Writing programme

 - Performance opportunities for smaller-scale project work through the School’s Vocal Studies and Drama Departments

-- A professorial post of Writer-in-Residence, Stephen Plaice, appointed to support, supervise and mentor writing students on the programme
+- A professorial post of Writer-in-Residence, Stephen Plaice, appointed to lead the writing pathway, supporting and supervising writing students on the programme

 - Electives including Electro-Acoustic Music, Aesthetics, Research and Writing for Performance

 On occasion, we are able to consider applications submitted after the deadline.
-If you are interested in applying, please contact Antoine Kaiserman.
+If you are interested in applying, please contact the Composition Department Manager.